act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishable-style-on-hover-and-focus-548868.md

 ---
 id: 548868
-name: Inline link has distinguishing style or content on hover and focus
+name: Inline link has distinguishable style or content on hover and focus
 rule_type: atomic
 description: |
   This rule checks that inline links are distinguishable from the surrounding text through a difference in style or content when the links are hovered or focused.